Lone Star Migration: The moveBuddha 2022-2023 Texas Migration Report

 Steady growth in Texas poised to overtake the population booms in California and Florida

 How does Texas compare to some of the other large and growing states?

 If we look at the state with the highest overall population, California, it’s clear that Texas has a ways to go.
 Texas needs to add another 10 million residents before it will catch up to the Golden State’s nearly 40 million.

-And, while Texas hasn’t had any “booms” like California and Florida (besides maybe a slight oil rush in the 80s), Census data shows that since the start of the 21st century, Texas has maintained a higher positive percentage growth than either Florida or California.
+And, while Texas hasn’t had any clear cut “booms” like California and Florida (besides maybe a slight oil rush in the 80s), Census data shows that since the start of the 21st century, Texas has maintained a higher positive percentage growth than either Florida or California.

 Texas Dreamin’: Californians are Powering Texan Growth

 We know that Texas is growing.
 So, we have to discuss what is fueling this population influx.

 Funnily enough, some of it can be explained by just how many are moving out of California and into Texas.